-- Areas of residential parking and driveways should avoid the extensive use of modern surface treatments which represent a single visual and impermeable mass such as tarmac or concrete. - 'Gardening' of the road verge is avoided. - Except where otherwise specified in this Plan boundary treatments comprise hedges and trees only.
-Consideration should be given to replacing native hedgerows where they have been lost. - Entrance gates are simple, visibly permeable and rural in character high and solid gates and entrances are out of place in the countryside. - Security measures are discreet. - Lighting of external areas meets the appropriate standards (Guidance Notes for the Reduction of Obtrusive Light GN01:2011) as published by the Institute of Lighting Professionals.
-The relevant Zones being E2 within Settlement Areas and E1 elsewhere. - 5.47 This policy establishes the key design principles for new development that will ensure that: - the essential character of the parish both within, and beyond its main settlements, will be sustained and enhanced. - development will have a minimal impact on the environment of the Chilterns Area of Outstanding Natural Beauty. - 5.48 The evidence for the policies is drawn from the parish survey and feedback from Community Consultation, a refinement of the Chilterns Design Guide and policies contained in the Chilterns Management Plan. - 5.49 The parish survey demonstrated that that many residents valued the dark night skies, free from street light pollution, and felt that we should develop a 'dark skies policy' that would help protect the tranquillity of the AONB.
+- Areas of residential parking and driveways should, where practical, avoid the extensive use of modern surface treatments which represent a single visual and impermeable mass such as tarmac or concrete. - 'Gardening' of the road verge is avoided. - Except where otherwise specified in this Plan boundary treatments comprise hedges and trees only, where possible.
+Consideration should be given to replacing native hedgerows where they have been lost. - Entrance gates are simple, visibly permeable and rural in character. - Security measures are discreet. - Lighting of external areas meets the appropriate standards (Guidance Notes for the Reduction of Obtrusive Light GN01:2011) as published by the Institute of Lighting Professionals.
+The relevant Zones being E2 within Settlement Areas and E1 elsewhere. - 5.52 This policy establishes the key design principles for new development that will ensure that: - the essential character of the parish both within, and beyond its main settlements, will be sustained and enhanced. - development will conserve and enhance the Chilterns AONB. - 5.53 The evidence for the policies is drawn from the parish survey and feedback from Community Consultation, a refinement of the Chilterns Buildings Design Guide and policies contained in the Chilterns AONB Management Plan. - 5.54 The parish survey demonstrated that that many residents valued the dark night skies, free from street light pollution, and felt that we should develop a 'dark skies policy' that would help protect the tranquillity of the AONB.
 Artificial lighting in the countryside can have a demonstrable effect on 'dark skies', one of the special qualities of the rural landscapes, and can affect the natural diurnal rhythms amongst a wide range of animals and plants.
 Light trespass is a problem that intrudes on the residential amenity, causing stress and anxiety for those affected.
 In addition to these specific problems, obtrusive light represents a waste of energy, resources and money.